Vermont Military Retirement Taxes 2026: Complete Tax Guide

 Vermont's military pension exemption provides significant value

-Over 20 years of retirement with Vermont exemption: $44,000+ saved on state taxes vs. states that tax military pensions
+Over 20 years under the AGI cap: $44,000+ saved on state taxes vs. states that tax military pensions

 Cost of Living in Vermont for Military Retirees (2026)